isomerpages/isomerpages-isomergovsg/_resources/4-changing-content-of-your-homepage.md

 1. Select your "Staging" Branch
 2. In your repository, go to "_data" folder
 3. Edit homepage.yml file
-4. Change the text, logo, image by amending the section shown below inside the file
+4. Change the text, logo, image by amending the section below inside the file
 5. Click on "Commit changes" button

 ***WARNING: BE VERY CAREFUL WITH THE SPACING IN THE YML FILE.
 YOUR WEBSITE WILL BREAK IF THE SPACING ARE INCORRECT***